allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

     }
 ```

-In process method we are looking for circuit breaker in registry and then we are publishing event to it.
+In the process method, we look for circuit breakers in the registry and then we publish events to it.

-In publishEvent method we are checking if payment was successful or not and then we are calling proper method on circuit breaker.
-I am sure that You can noticed some "hack" right away, implementation in resiliance4j needs us to provide time of task execution since circuitBreakres can also resolve slow task as failures, so we provided 1s as default.
+In the publishEvent method, we check if the payment was successful or not, and then we call the proper method on the circuit breaker.
+I am sure that you noticed some "hack" right away; the implementation in Resiliance4j requires us to provide the duration of the task execution since circuit breakers can also treat slow tasks as failures.
+Therefore, we provided 1 second as the default.
 Next hack is in tryAcquirePermission.
-Rightfully it should be invoked in service which is responsible for filtering out method to decide if we can make a payment with method or not, but we gather events in separate microservice and we were not able to do it.
+Ideally, it should be invoked in a service that is responsible for filtering out methods to decide whether we can make a payment with a particular method or not.
+However, we gather events in a separate microservice, and we were not able to do so.

-Here the interesting questions can be risen, what about HALF_OPEN?
+Here, some interesting questions can be raised:
+What about **HALF_OPEN**?
 How do we handle it if we are not using tryAcquirePermission correctly?
-Should we turn off method or not?
-We have to for sure allow some kind of traffic to check if method is back to normal.
-So we came up with idea to calculate what percentage of user should try to pay with methods in HALF_OPEN state based on method popularity to make sure everything is back to normal.
+Should we turn off the method or not?
+We definitely need to allow some kind of traffic to check if the method is back to normal.
+Therefore, we came up with the idea of calculating what percentage of users should try to pay with methods in a **HALF_OPEN** state based on method popularity to make sure everything is back to normal.

 ## Conclusions
-In above example we show how to use circuit breakers from resiliance4j for handling cases other then http calls.
+In the above example, we show how to use circuit breakers from Resiliance4j for handling cases other than http calls.
-With that ~70 lines of code we were able to significantly improve time of reaction to failures, redirect users to working payment providers, meet business requirement about reliability and take of developers shoulders need to switching off method manually.
+With that ~70 lines of code we were able to significantly improve our response time to failures, redirect users to functioning payment providers, meet business requirements regarding reliability, and take off developers' shoulders by manually switching off methods.